-Humpback whales are found seasonally throughout the Great Barrier Reef World Hexitage Area (generally from May to September).
-The eastern Australian population is now increasing at about 10 per cent each year with the 2004 population estimate of about 7000 .
+Humpback whales are found seasonally throughout the Great Barrier Reef World Heritage Area (generally from May to September).
+The eastern Australian population is now increasing at about 10 per cent each year with the 2004 population estimate of about 700019.
 Pre-whaling population estimates suggest a population size of around 27 000 whales.
 Because of the increase in the humpback whale population along eastern Australia, entanglements in fishing gear are likely to increase.
-During their southward migration, humpback whales tend to be closer to the increasing the Great Barrier Reef as mothers and calves migrate south to Antarctica, further increasing the risk of interactions with the large mesh net component of the ECIFF.
+During their southward migration, humpback whales tend to be closer to the entire urban coast of the Great Barrier Reef as mothers and calves migrate south to Antarctica, further increasing the risk of interactions with the large mesh net component of the ECIFF.